What to do when Life Literally Makes no Sense-

 Is there a difference between condemnation and conviction?

-This is a question that needs answering.
+It’s a question that needs answering.

 Both are biblical concepts (Romans 5:16, 1st Thessalonians 1:5, 2nd Corinthians 7:10-11).
 However, the Bible teaches there is a difference between the two.
 It matters because our view of these issues has a massive impact on how we see God, work out our salvation and treat other people when they sin against us (Philippians 2:12, Luke 7:47, Luke 6:37, 2nd Corinthians 2:9-11).